Wireless Broadcast Gossip for Decentralized Drone Swarms: Success Probability, Contraction, and Optimal Aloha: Introduction

 \section{Introduction}

-Drone swarms increasingly perform coordination tasks without a central controller: keeping a formation, aligning headings, agreeing on a shared reference frame, and fusing local measurements to build a common estimate.
-In many practical settings, the only reliable resource is short-range \emph{broadcast} communication: each drone periodically sends a small message that nearby drones can hear.
-Because these updates are local and do not require routing or a leader, \emph{consensus} methods based on simple pairwise averaging (often called \emph{gossip} algorithms\footnote{A gossip algorithm is an iterative scheme in which nodes repeatedly combine their values using only local exchanges; in its simplest form, two nodes replace their values by their average, which preserves the global average and gradually removes disagreements.}) are a natural fit for swarms \cite{BoydGossip2006,OlfatiSaber2007,RenBeard2005}.
+Drone swarms increasingly perform coordination tasks without a central controller: maintaining formations, aligning headings, agreeing on shared reference frames, and fusing local measurements to build a common estimate.
+In many practical settings, the only scalable communication primitive is short-range \emph{broadcast}: each drone periodically sends a small message that nearby drones may receive.
+Because these interactions are local and do not require routing or a leader, \emph{consensus} methods based on pairwise averaging, often referred to as \emph{gossip} algorithms,\footnote{A gossip algorithm is an iterative scheme in which nodes repeatedly combine their values using only local exchanges; in its simplest form, two nodes replace their values by their average, which preserves the global average and gradually removes disagreements.} are a natural fit for swarm coordination \cite{BoydGossip2006,OlfatiSaber2007,RenBeard2005}.

 A key difficulty is that swarm communication does not occur over reliable links.
-Broadcasts share the same wireless channel, so simultaneous transmissions interfere with each other.
+Broadcasts share a common wireless channel, so simultaneous transmissions interfere with each other.
 As a result, whether a packet is decoded is random and depends on how many other drones transmit at the same time and how close they are.
-This means that the speed of a gossip loop is determined not only by \emph{who could talk to whom} (the neighborhood graph), but also by \emph{how often messages are successfully received} under interference.
-Capturing this interaction between the wireless layer and the algorithm is the main goal of this letter.
-While we use a standard SIR-based decoding model to capture broadcast reliability, the focus is not on physical-layer design.
-Rather, we translate the resulting reliability law into an explicit MAC-level tuning rule that accelerates network-layer gossip.
+Hence, the speed of a gossip loop is determined not only by \emph{who could talk to whom} through the neighborhood graph, but also by \emph{how often messages are successfully received} under interference.
+Capturing this interaction between wireless reliability and averaging dynamics is the main goal of this letter.
+While we use a standard threshold-based decoding model, the focus is not on detailed physical-layer design.
+Rather, we seek a compact analytical relation between medium-access parameters and the speed of average-preserving consensus.

+The literature most closely related to this paper spans several directions.
+Classical randomized gossip and consensus works establish convergence and mixing properties for local averaging over static or time-varying graphs \cite{BoydGossip2006,OlfatiSaber2007,RenBeard2005}.
+Consensus over random or unreliable networks has also been studied through random graph evolution, link failures, and noisy communication models \cite{HatanoMesbahi2005,TahbazSalehiJadbabaie2008,TahbazSalehiJadbabaie2010,KarMouraRandomLinks2008,KarMouraImperfect2009,PorfiriStilwell2007,FagnaniZampieri2008}.
+At a broader level, surveys such as \cite{DimakisGossip2010} emphasize that gossip-type algorithms are especially attractive in wireless settings because they avoid specialized routing and remain compatible with unreliable links and distributed processing constraints.